 - Shovel types

 If you are a beginner, do not opt for a kayak with features for advanced levels, as it may not turn out well.
 The most common thing is that you get scared and do not feel comfortable with your boat.
 Getting in and out of the bath must be relatively easy for you.
-In addition, you will spend a lot of time sitting in your kayak, so comfort is very important.
+Besides, you will spend a lot of time sitting in your kayak, so comfort is crucial.

-It is true that there are no “carved” kayaks.
-However, these boats are designed for an approximate weight of the paddler, which means that they can behave very differently in the water.
+There are indeed no “carved” kayaks.
+However, these boats are designed for the paddler’s approximate weight, which means that they can behave very differently in the water.
 The height of the kayaker is decisive when choosing their paddles.
 If you are 1.55-1.65cm tall, your blade will be shorter than if you are 1.65-1.85cm or taller.

-Depending on the activity you are going to practice and taking into account your experience, you can choose an open or closed kayak.
-Enclosed kayaks require a greater knowledge of the technique and are always more unstable than open ones.
-In this type of kayaks, the crew member is seated inside a bathtub or cockpit sealed with a bathtub cover that prevents the passage of water.
+Depending on the activity you are going to practice and considering your experience, you can choose an open or closed kayak.
+Enclosed kayaks require more excellent knowledge of the technique and are always more unstable than open ones.
+In this type of kayaks, the crew member is seated inside a bathtub or cockpit sealed with a bathtub cover that prevents water passage.

-This type of closed boat allows navigation both in rivers and seas and a great mileage performance.
+This type of closed boat allows navigation both in rivers and seas and excellent mileage performance.
 They are usually fiberglass.
 For their part, open or self-emptying kayaks are characterized by being much cheaper and offering easy transportation.